 Healthcare cost of living in El Salvador.

-The healthcare cost will vary depending on the person and the type of insurance it has.
-Keep in mind that El Salvador is a developing country, some of the local doctor or clinic will not take insurance.
+Healthcare cost varies depending on the person and the type of insurance it has.
+Keep in mind that El Salvador is a developing country, some doctors or clinics will not take insurance.

-However, just so you can get an idea, a visit to a local doctor will cost between $5.00 to $25.00, depending on location.
-When it comes to over the counter medication, Tylenol 500 ml extra strength 24 caplets $3.50, and cold medicine (Viro-Grip), 12 gel cap pills costs about $2.75, these prices are as of today’s date.
+When it comes to over the counter medication, Tylenol 500 ml extra strength 24 caplets costs about $3.50, and cold medicine (Viro-Grip), 12 gel cap pills costs about $2.75, these prices are as of today’s date.

 Clothing cost of living in El Salvador.